Have you heard the term growth marketing, or growth hacking?

 - Review your homepage and your landing page copy.
 Make sure it uses strong verbs that drive action.
-Here’s an example from Uber – notice how the verbs suggest a strong action, versus weaker adverbs that dilute the message.
+Here’s an example from Take Spruce– notice how the verbs suggest a strong action, versus weaker adverbs that dilute the message:

 - Use exit-intent popups to capture emails from site visitors that don’t convert.

 - Link to lead gen resources like webinars from your most valuable content.

 - Streamline your form — The longer it takes to fill out a form, the fewer leads you will get.